-In this detailed review of the TurboAnt X7 Pro electric scooter, we will see how this upgraded TurboAnt model quickly became one of the go-to options for budget-level city commuters in the past year.
+This is my detailed review of the TurboAnt X7 Pro electric scooter after trying it out for a few weeks.
+We will see how this upgraded TurboAnt model quickly became one of the go-to options for budget-level city commuters in the past year.

 TurboAnt X7 Pro Review